desihub/desidocker/README.md

 * To sync your changes in the container to a custom local folder, replace `$(pwd)` (which points to the folder where you entered the `docker run` command) with the absolute path to the custom folder in the `--volume "$(pwd):/home/synced"` flag.
-* To build the image from source (requires some patience and at least 1 GB of RAM memory), enter the command
+* To build the image from source (requires some patience), enter the command
 ```bash
 docker build github.com/flyorboom/desi-docker.git --tag desi-docker
 ```